• Skip to primary navigation

 READERS SEARCHED FOR dulce de cerezas, dulce en almibar

-More Dominican Desserts Recipe You'll Love!
+More Dominican Dessert Recipes You'll Love!

-• Tarta helada (ice cream trifle).
+• Tarta helada (ice cream cake).

-Tarta Helada (Ice Cream Trifle with Fruit)
+Tarta Helada (Ice Cream Cake)

 Recipe Rating